 Checking The Liquidator prior to appointment is essential.
 Trust is vital.
-Ensure you raise an overdrawn directors loan account if one exists.
+Therefore, ENSURE you raise an overdrawn directors loan account if one exists.
 How will it be dealt with?
 Do not accept “Don’t Worry”.

-The Liquidator once appointed has distinct powers as detailed in “Schedule 4, Insolvency Act 1986“.
+The Liquidator, however, once appointed has distinct powers as detailed in “Schedule 4, Insolvency Act 1986“.

-Once appointed, the Creditors can set up a Liquidation Committee.
-Allowing the Creditors to check and bring to the attention of the Liquidator, matters that may require investigation or questions over their conduct, during the appointment.
+Once appointed, the Creditors then can set up a Liquidation Committee.
+Therefore, allowing the Creditors to check and bring to the attention of the Liquidator, matters that then may require investigation or questions over their conduct, during the appointment.

-- to commence and agree on a settlement of monies due to the company
+- to commence and agree on a settlement of monies then due to the company;

-The committee reviews the appointed Liquidator’s insolvency bond and agrees the liquidators’ fees.
+The committee then reviews the appointed Liquidator’s insolvency bond and then agrees the liquidators’ fees.
 They also help on matters relating to the Liquidation as a whole.

-Once established, the committee will receive clear reports on any concerns outlined in the Liquidation, from the Liquidator.
-Any changes, need to be brought to the committees’ attention and if required, sanctioned by them for the Liquidator to progress.
+Once established, then the committee will receive clear reports on any concerns outlined in the Liquidation, from the Liquidator.
+Then, any changes, therefore, need to be brought to the committees’ attention and then if required, sanctioned by them for the Liquidator to progress.
 They may be: –

-- Potential legal action which if lost could incur further cost to the Liquidation
+- Potential legal action which if lost then could incur further cost to the Liquidation;

 Checking The Liquidator – Fees:

-The “Liquidation committee” agrees on the Fees the Liquidators receives at the first meeting of Creditors?
+The “Liquidation committee” therefore agrees on the Fees the Liquidators receives, at the first meeting of Creditors?

 Liquidators Fees must be fixed either: –